Farama-Foundation/PettingZoo/docs/magent.md

 * HP recovery: In battle games, agents recover HP over time, so low HP agents can hide or be protected until they heal.

 * Observation view: All agents observe a box around themselves.
 They see whether the coordinates is empty, an obstacle, or if there is an agent as entries in different channels.
-It signals an agent's HP by labeling the observation with the fraction of total HP.
+If an agent in on a coordinate, that entry will contain the value (agent's HP / max agent HP).

 * Feature vector: The feature vector contains <agent_id, action, last_reward>

 * Observation concatenates the 1d feature vector with 3d observation view by repeating the value of the feature across an entire image channel.

-* Minimap mode: For the battle games (Battle, Battlefield, Combined Arms), the agents have access to additional global information: two density map of the team's respective presences on the map binned and appended onto the agent's observation view.
+* Minimap mode: For the battle games (Battle, Battlefield, Combined Arms), the agents have access to additional global information: two density map of the team's respective presences on the map binned and concatenated onto the agent's observation view (concatenated in the channel dimension, axis=2).
 Their own absolute position on the global map is appended to the feature vector.

 * Moving and attacking: An agent can only act or move with a single action, so the action space is the concatenations of all possible moves and all possible attacks.